Palliative Care, Advance Care Planning, and Goals

 Palliative care across the continuum

-Palliative care is specialized care focused on relief of suffering and quality of life for people with serious illness.
-It can begin at diagnosis, continue during curative or life-prolonging treatment, and intensify as disease advances.
-It is not limited to the last days of life.
-OCN questions often test this misconception.
-A patient with metastatic lung cancer receiving immunotherapy and struggling with dyspnea, anxiety, and family conflict may benefit from palliative care while treatment continues.
+Palliative care is specialized care focused on relieving suffering and improving quality of life for people with serious illness.
+It can begin at diagnosis, continue alongside curative or life-prolonging treatment, and intensify as disease advances - it is not limited to the final days.
+The OCN exam tests this misconception directly.
+A patient with metastatic lung cancer on immunotherapy who has dyspnea, anxiety, and family conflict can receive palliative care while treatment continues.

 | Trigger | Nursing action |